apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 ## HttpSignature verifier

-This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that does Verification of HTTP Signatures, either RSA or HMAC.
+This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that does Generation or Verification of HTTP Signatures, either RSA or HMAC.

 HTTP Signature is a [draft specification for an IETF standard](https://tools.ietf.org/html/draft-cavage-http-signatures-11).

-It describes how to generate and verify signatures on HTTP requests.
+The specification describes how to generate and verify signatures on HTTP requests.
 This specification has been in draft status since at least 2015, and it's not clear that it will move to final standardization and "recommendation" status.
-Even so, it's stable and it works.
+Even so, it's stable and it works, and is in commercial use.

 ## Disclaimer